Together Again (Janet Jackson song): Background and release

 "Together Again" was written as a tribute from Janet Jackson to a friend who had recently died of AIDS as well as AIDS victims and their families worldwide, as stated in the liner notes of The Velvet Rope (1997).
 Originally written as a ballad, the track was re-arranged as a dance and house song.
 Jackson was reportedly inspired to write the song from her own personal experience, as well as a piece of fan-mail she received from a young boy in England who had lost his father.
 According to Jimmy Jam, "it had a deep meaning for her because it was about a friend she lost to AIDS, but as with all her songs, she tries to make them apply in a general sense to anybody.
 The idea was to make it a joyous song musically".

 The arrangement of the song was constructed in 30 minutes by Jam, Terry Lewis, and Jackson while in the recording studio.
 Once the melody was in place, Jackson finished writing the lyrics to the song.
 The song's sound was inspired by Donna Summer's song "Last Dance".
 Jackson told MTV News that her inspiration to write "Together Again" was "Runaway" by Nuyorican Soul, as the song reminded her of being in Studio 54 in New York when she was a child.
-"Runaway" gave Jackson a kind of New York feel of disco and she wanted to do something like this.
+"Runaway" gave Jackson a New York feel of disco and she wanted to do something like this.
 "Together Again" was released in the United Kingdom on December 1, 1997, as a 7-inch vinyl single, a 12-inch vinyl single, a CD single, and a cassette single.
 The following day, the song was released in the United States on all four formats plus a maxi-CD.
 In Japan, a CD single was issued later that month, on December 22.